ibm-cloud-docs/vpc/file_storage_vpc_view.md

 ```
 {: codeblock}

-### View a source file share for a replica file share with the API
+### Viewing a source file share for a replica file share with the API
 {: #fs-get-source-api}

 Make a `GET /shares/{replica_id}/source` request and specify the replica share ID to retrieve the source file share details.